pypy/pypy/pypy/doc/build.rst

 If you prefer to compile your own PyPy, or if you want to modify it, you will need to obtain a copy of the sources.
 This can be done either by `downloading them from the download page`_ or by checking them out from the repository using mercurial.
-We suggest using mercurial if one wants to access the current development.
+We suggest using mercurial if you want to access the current development.

 .. _downloading them from the download page: http://pypy.org/download.html